MistaAsh/WeC_Systems_Cryptography/README.md

 > R3JlYXQgam9iLiBKdWxpdXMgQ2Flc2VyIHdhcyBib3JuIGluIHRoZSAxMDAgQkM6ClBEQSBKQVRQIFlFTERBTiBHQVVPTVFXTkEgRU8gUERBIFdITERXWEFQTyBTRVBES1FQIEYKT1BYV09EUFNLUUxPTkNYUU5VSkVPTFhQV0FFSE1PVVpPRVFYWFZLVUpPV0JMTVdYUFFVSU9FTFBNWUtZRUhNT0dPS1lRWEFYS1lLRExZUVpZTFlIQVdXQkxNV1hRWUxXVldPWQ==

 Scanning the QR Code in the document gives us the above encrypted text.
-Upon obervation this string can be seen to have characters ranging from [a-b], [A-B], [0-9] and even '='.
+Upon obervation this string can be seen to have characters ranging from `[a-b], [A-B], [0-9] and even '='`.
 A similar character set can be observed in *Base64* syntax.

 <br>